The best guide to sex and lovemaking on the Internet

 For couples who want to improve their relationship, there is more information on seduction and relationship skills in The Tao Of Badass - find it here - and also on this page of the best relationship information site we have seen - www.relationships-explained.com - that should tell you all you kneed to know about the art of seduction!

 The seated man can make love to his partner as she sits on him, facing in the same direction as he does.
 The man separates his thighs slightly, but the woman spreads hers as widely as possible in order to open her vulva and facilitate approach.
 There is a slight risk of the phallus losing its direction during the rhythmic movements of coitus, and slipping out - this can be avoided if the woman increases the angle of her pelvis (i.e. arches her pelvis) and simultaneously leans forward while the man leans back.
 In this way you can enjoy deep penetration by the phallus.
 It goes without saying that the woman must be seated far enough back to allow this.

 When the woman has some experience, she can execute a sort of rotary "corkscrew" movement, which, when enhanced by corresponding movements of the man, produces something like the sensations of the woman on top position.
 (She can do this when facing her partner, too.)
 But the result never equals what can be enjoyed "astride".

 However, on the other hand, when both organs are well-matched in size and shape, it's possible to enjoy stimulation of the glans against the mouth of the womb.
-This friction produces the same sort of pleasure as is possible when seated face to face, or when the woman is on top, astride.
+This friction produces pleasing sensations when seated face to face, or when the woman is on top, astride.
 The stimulation in this sexual position is less acute, however, because the penetration is less deep, and the penis and cervix are not quite so close together.
 Thus, on the whole, this "seated from behind" attitude has fewer advantages than some other variations and methods.
 It is generally adopted because lovemaking can be easily and conveniently combined with erotic play and manual caresses.